The procurement management process: Managing the bottom line

 Procurement starts the strategic sourcing phase of the cycle by doing market research and a make or buy analysis.
 Next, they’ll consult with the stakeholder team to develop specifications.
 During this step, Procurement takes on a procurement project management role.
 As the project manager, the procurement agent does the following:

-Expert tip: Many eProcurement solutions include sourcing modules that help to streamline the Request for Proposal (RFP) or Request for Quote (RFQ) process.
+Expert tip: Many eProcurement solutions include sourcing modules that help to streamline the Request for Proposal (RFP) or Request for Quote (RFQ) process, and provide high-level procurement data that you can use for category management.

 Step 3: Purchasing